 Comfort!
 That’s what most people are after when they buy a recumbent bike, a recumbent bike’s main purpose is to support the upper body while working your lower body.

 Regular exercise bikes don’t cut it for most people with joint issues and disabilities, why?
-Because they are difficult to mount and add a lot of stress on the lower joints and back.
+Because most are difficult to mount and add a lot of stress on the lower joints and back.

 The step-through frame allows anyone with joint issues and certain disabilities to get on and off the bike with as little discomfort as possible, so when it comes to frame design and ease of access, this bike gets a big thumbs up!